angeldollface/mandy-dark-material/posts/2023-07-07-Build-a-blog-in-Rust.markdown

 description: "How to build a blog in Rust using the Mandy static-site generator."
 ---

+## INTRODUCTION

+In this blog post, I will be explaining the different approaches towards building a static site, why static-site generator are the easiest and most efficient tool to do so and why you should use Mandy, a new static-site generator written in Rust, to do this.
+However, basics must first be explained!

 ## THE JAMSTACK

+To understand the landscape of approaches and tools that exist towards building websites, we must understand the term "Jamstack".
+This term is often used when talking about tools like static-site generators.

 The term "Jamstack" is thrown around a lot but it describes a very simple approach towards building web applications and websites.
 To explain the core idea of the fancy word "Jamstack" we need to understand the two approaches that exist for creating modern websites.